-Despite these widely-held beliefs, the true effects of ethnic enclaves on immigrants’ labor market outcomes are far from obvious.
+Despite these widely held beliefs, the true effects of ethnic enclaves on immigrants’ labor market outcomes are far from obvious.
 Immigrants could as well profit from living in an enclave.
-Social networks in enclave neighborhoods can provide immigrants with valuable information about job opportunities and provide shelter from discrimination, both of which could be conducive to labor market success.
+Social networks in enclave neighborhoods can provide immigrants with inspiration to acquire education, valuable information about job opportunities, and shelter from discrimination, all of which could facilitate labor market success.

 In view of increasing migration movements around the world, and in consideration of the fact that there are already policies in place that promote spatial dispersion of incoming refugees and asylum-seekers in most countries, it is important to address the question of whether living in an ethnic enclave influences immigrants’ (asylum-seekers as well as economic migrants) labor market opportunities—and if so, whether that benefits or hinders their successful integration into the host-country labor market.

 Discussion of pros and cons

 How might living in enclaves affect immigrants’ labor market success?